Merger (band)

 Merger were an English reggae band of Jamaican/Ghanaian descent that formed in 1977 and lasted until 1980.
 Their name "Merger" comes from the fact that they blended reggae music with their other musical influences.
 Their debut album, Exiles Ina Babylon was released in the UK in 1977 at a time when many British reggae bands, such as Aswad and Steel Pulse, were popular.
-Politically, the band's songs addressed issues of racial injustice in Britain and other countries, but they rejected the Marcus Garvey idea that all black people should return to Africa.
+Politically, the band's songs addressed issues of racial injustice in Britain, or racism in the United Kingdom and other countries, but they rejected the Marcus Garvey idea that all black people should return to Africa.